 A principle we’ve tried to teach our kids, and something we’ve always poured into our employees, is to do hard things first.
 Work should come before play.
 Hard should come before easy.

-But we don’t want to do the hard things.
-We like to do the enjoyable things.
+But we don’t always want to do the hard things.
+We like to do the enjoyable things (especially David!)
 If something isn’t enjoyable, then we at least want it to be easy.
 We’d rather be in the comfort zone than the pain cave.
 Yet more is accomplished in the pain cave than the comfort zone!

-What we have seen in our sixteen years of business is that the ability to make yourself do the hard things is a big determiner of how successful you’ll be.
+What we’ve seen in our years of business ownership is that doing the hard things first is a big determiner of how successful you’ll be.

 - Squats are hard.
 Leg extensions are easy.
 Guess which is more effective for strengthening your legs.